 31 of the 32 NCAA Division I conferences sponsor women’s soccer, with only the Mid-Eastern Athletic Conference not offering the sport (although some teams in this conference do play women’s soccer either as independent programs or in another conference).
 Whilst the champion of each conference reaches the 64-team NCAA Tournament at the end of the season, there is a vast disparity in the level of each conference.
 This is evidenced in the number of teams each conference has had selected to play in the NCAA Tournament in each season.

 There are five ‘power conferences’ in NCAA sports, and they dominate the upper echelon in just about every sport.
 They are the Pac-12, Atlantic Coast Conference (ACC), Big Ten, Big 12, and Southeastern Conference (SEC).
-Below is a table that shows how many teams each of these five conferences has sent to the NCAA Tournament over the last five seasons.
+Below is a table that shows how many teams each of these five conferences has sent to the NCAA Tournament between 2015 and 2019.

 |Atlantic Coast (ACC)||7.8||8|

 As the table shows, these teams deliver an average in excess of half of the total teams to the NCAA Tournament each season.
 Generally, Australian players to have success at this level are those with W-League and/or Young Matildas experience.
 Teagan Micah, Beattie Goad, and Rachel Lowe all played in the Pac-12, whilst Demi Koulizakis played in the Big 12.
 Alexandra Huynh and Kahlia Hogg also played in the Pac-12 before returning to the W-League, and this is by far the most popular of the power conferences, in part due to its geographical position on the West Coast, which makes it the closest power conference to Australia.